2042ed/2042ed.org/docs/scuola/game-dev/g4c/90_appendici.md

 ### UNESCO - Mobile Learning Week
 <https://en.unesco.org/mlw/>

+Artificial Intelligence for Sustainable Development

+UNESCO’s Mobile Learning Week focus on Artificial Intelligence and sustainable development.

 Held annually at UNESCO Headquarters in Paris, the event convenes education and technology experts from around the world.

+The aim: To look at the opportunities and threats linked to the use of AI in education.
+Key issues include:

+- How to ensure inclusive and equitable use of AI in education?
+- How to leverage AI to enhance education and learning?
+- How to promote skills development for jobs and life in the AI era?
+- How to safeguarding transparent and auditable use of education data?

 ### Immersive Education Initiative
 <http://immersiveeducation.org/>